Last updated:

 - Address

-- Job description and seniority in the organization.
+- Job description and job title

 Employer details that need to go into the contract include: